 Public school dropped $17k on 'Let's Get Lei'd' Hawaiian sex week

-Kent State is a public university, and receives both federal and state taxpayer funds.
+- Kent State is a public university, and receives both federal and state funds

 Kent State, a public research university, spent $17,000 of taxpayer and student funds on a "Let's Get Lei'd," a Hawaiian-themed sex week.